 Take comfort in knowing that after building a thousand plus chassis, we have them dialed in and know all the ins and outs.
-We are known for building the strongest chassis on the market.

-All our chassis for the 55-56 Fords are constructed of 3"x 4"x .188" and 3" x 3" x .188 wall rectangular tubing rear kick up rails.
-They are made to follow the original shape and form, and to fit with original body and core support mounts.
-There is also a massive X member for additional strength.
-We have heard it all including being accused of building our chassis "too heavy duty", but we pride ourselves on a strong, rigid product which you will find is an extra big benefit.
+All our chassis for the 55-57 Chevys are constructed of 3"x 4"x.188" and 3" x 3" x .188 wall mandrel bent rectangle tubing rear kick up rails.
+They are made to follow the original shape and form, and to fit with original body mounts.
+We have built the chassis with adjustments for minor variations in body mounts.